-With his new diving suit, M. de Plu-yy, the French hydraulic engineer, has made considerably more than 100 descents, reaching depths of 150 to 20 feet-much below the limits of ordinary diving.
-No air is received from the outside.
-The dress consists of an diving.
-No air is received from the outside.
-The dress consists of an armor of sheet metal from one-fifth to one-third of an inch thick, with joints and coupling points of pressed leather and rubber, and a helmet with two cylindrical regenerating chambers attached.
-The air, circulating through the helmet, has its oxygen continually enewed by chemicals in these cham bers, regulating valves keeping the pressure in the heimet constant at all depths.
-Mounting and descending are effected by a cable carried on a drum driven by an electric motor, and this cable also carries the current needed for the respiratory apparatus.
-The diver communicates with the surface by telephone, while wires run from the armor to electric lights that show the working of the different parts of this complicated "derss."
+With his new diving suit, M. de Plu-

+feet-much below the limits of ordinary

+diving.
+No air is received from the

+outside.
+The dress consists of an armor of sheet metal from one-fifth to one-third of an inch thick, with joints and coupling points of pressed leather and rubber, and a heimet with two cylindrical regenerating chambers attached.
+The air, circulating through the helmet, has its oxygen continually renewed by chemicals in these chambers, regulating valves keeping the pressure in the helmet constant at all depths.
+Mounting and descending are effected by a cable carried on a drum driven by an electric motor, and this cable also carries the current needed diver communicates with the surface by telephone, while wires run from the for the respiratory apparatus.

-a. m. today:
+. m. today: